arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 - It calls the `UWBNearbySessionManager.poll()` function to process Bluetooth® Low Energy events.
 - The actual UWB ranging happens asynchronously through the callback system.

-This event-driven architecture allows the system to respond quickly to UWB and Bluetooth® Low Energy events without blocking the main program flow.
+This event-driven architecture allows the system to respond quickly to UWB and Bluetooth Low Energy events without blocking the main program flow.

 ### Extending the Example Sketch